What is the full name and acronym of the federal agency that regulates pesticides?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-The federal agency that regulates pesticides is the Environmental Protection Agency, commonly referred to by its acronym, EPA.
-The EPA plays a crucial role in setting standards for the registration, distribution, and use of pesticides in the United States.
-This agency is responsible for ensuring that pesticides are safe for the environment and human health, overseeing the evaluation of pesticide products before they can be sold or used.
-The EPA also monitors ongoing compliance with regulations and has the authority to take action against any violations.
+The federal agency that regulates pesticides is the Environmental Protection Agency, commonly known by its acronym, EPA.
+The EPA is responsible for ensuring that pesticides are safe for users and the environment, thereby overseeing their registration, distribution, and usage.
+This regulatory body evaluates the safety and effectiveness of pesticides before they can be sold and used in the United States.

 Subscribe